sophiebull/StatisticalRethinking/README.md

 # StatisticalRethinking
-.RMD solutions to the hard problems from Statistical Rethinking
+Solutions to the hard problems from Statistical Rethinking Make sure to comment your work so that others can follow along!